ramalho/orablog/forget-the-boxes.rst

 This highlights the difference between the concepts of identity and value, described in *Python Language Reference* `Data model`_ chapter:

     Every object has an identity, a type and a value.
 An object’s identity never changes once it has been created; you may think of it as the object’s address in memory.
-The ‘is‘ operator compares the identity of two objects; the id() function returns an integer representing its identity.
+The ‘is’ operator compares the identity of two objects; the id() function returns an integer representing its identity.

 The other built-in immutable collection type in Python, ``frozenset``, does not suffer from the problem of being immutable yet potentially changing in value.
 That's because a ``frozenset`` (or a plain ``set``, for that matter) may only hold references to hashable objects, and such objects by definition must never change in value.